fluencelabs/nox/docs/protocol.md

 These aspects will be considered in another section, and for now we will focus on how the block progress is being verified.

+**TBD:** do we need to supply a SwarmReceipt for the last manifest?

 #### Prerequisites

 Below we assume that functions allowing to verify that Swarm receipts and Tendermint signatures were created by valid nodes already exist.